 On-statement of financial position - The bank has established an internal securitisation of residential mortgages, linked to a repurchase agreement facility with the Reserve Bank of Australia, as a liquidity contingency.
 The bank has not derecognised these loans from the statement of financial position and does not qualify for capital relief under APS 120 Securitisation.
-The amount of the facility is currently \$444,970,056 consisting of mortgages secured loans.
-During the quarter no loans were securitised.
+The amount of the facility is currently \$611,757,895 consisting of mortgages secured loans.